 Microsoft Teams defined remote learning and set new standards in this rapidly growing industry.

 Google Classroom also proved one of the simplest yet most effective remote software solutions for online teaching.
 Thanks to its many apps and tools, its users can easily exchange files, get feedback, assign tasks, grade tests, and so on.
-Moreover, the fact that it’s mobile-friendly made it even more popular among students and educators alike.
+Moreover, its mobile-friendly made it even more popular among students and educators alike.

 Using Remote Desktop Software in Online Learning

-Soon after the acceptance of virtual classrooms and the solutions that enable them, it became evident that educators needed something more.
+Soon after accepting virtual classrooms and the solutions that enable them, it became evident that educators needed something more.
 To be more precise, educators need a glimpse into their student’s computers.
-They required that insight to see if they were fooling around or they were genuinely listening to their classes.
+They required that insight to see if they were fooling around or genuinely listening to their classes.
 The educators also wanted to help them out.

 Microsoft’s Remote Desktop apps proved to be a great remote access solution because of their top features.